heroku/heroku-buildpack-php/README.md

 The following information only applies if you're forking and hacking on this buildpack for your own purposes.

-### Pull Requests

-Please submit all pull requests against `develop` as the base branch.

 ### Custom Platform Packages and Repositories

 Please refer to the [README in `support/build/`](support/build/README.md) for instructions.